NOC-OI/shell-extras/_episodes/02-ssh.md

 > ## Create an SSH key
 > Create an SSH key with the `ssh-keygen` command.
-> Don't add a pass-phrase to it at this stage.
+> Don't add a pass-phrase to it at this stage, we'll do that next.
 {: .challenge}